 Acetic acid distinguishes apple cider vinegar by giving it a sharp, sour taste and can leave a cloudy, “cobweb-like” substance at the bottom of the glass – the so-called mother.

 Apple cider vinegar is fermented from the juice of apples.

-It is different from other vinegar because the fermentation process produces useful enzymes, acetic acid, and other acids that have amazing health-promoting properties.
+It differs from other vinegar because fermentation produces beneficial enzymes, acetic acid, and other acids with amazing health-promoting properties.

-Moreover, they packed with sugar.
-Therefore, it is essential to read the label carefully when buying apple cider vinegar.
+Moreover, they are packed with sugar.
+Therefore, reading the label carefully when buying apple cider vinegar is essential.

 Hands off balsamic apple cider vinegar, apple cider vinegar with honey, or other additives!
 Because these varieties usually contain 20% sugar or more.